Jacobus Linthorst

-Jacobus Linthorst (1745 – 7 August 1815) was a painter from the Northern Netherlands.
+Jacobus Linthorst (c.
+1745 – 7 August 1815) was a painter from the Dutch Republic.

 Linthorst was born in Amsterdam where he is known for fruit and flower arrangements as interior decorations as well as paintings.

 He was a follower of Rachel Ruysch and Jan van Huysum.
 He became a member of the Amsterdam guild of St. Luke on 6 June 1789.